Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm: Re-analyzing the GLM-Tron

-{\remark {\it Firstly,} note that in the realizable setting i.e when $\theta =0$, the above theorem is giving an upperbound on the number of steps needed to solve the ERM on say a $\relu$ gate to $O(\epsilon)$ accuracy. {\it Secondly,} observe that the above theorem does not force any distributional assumption on the $\xi_i$ beyond the assumption of its boundedness.
-Thus the noise could as well be chosen \textit{adversarially} upto the constraint on its norm.}
+\textbf{Remark:} {\it Firstly,} note that in the realizable setting i.e when $\theta =0$, the above theorem is giving an upperbound on the number of steps needed to solve the ERM on say a $\relu$ gate to $O(\epsilon)$ accuracy. {\it Secondly,} observe that the above theorem does not force any distributional assumption on the $\xi_i$ beyond the assumption of its boundedness.
+Thus the noise could as well have been chosen \textit{adversarially} up to the constraint on its norm.

-The above theorem is proven in Appendix \ref{app:GLMTronReLU}.
-If we make some assumptions on the noise being somewhat benign then we can get the following.
+If we make some assumptions on the noise being benign then we can get the following.

-\begin{theorem}[{\bf Performance guarantees on the GLM-Tron (Algorithm \ref{GLMTron}) when solving ERM}] Assume that the noise random variables $\xi_i, i = 1,\ldots,S$ are identically distributed as a centered random variable say $\xi$.
-Then for $T = \frac{\norm{\w}}{\epsilon}$, we have the following guarantee on the (true) empirical risk after $T$ iterations of GLM-Tron (say $\tilde{L}_S(h_T)$),
+\begin{theorem}{\bf (Performance guarantees on the GLM-Tron (Algorithm \ref{GLMTron}) when solving E.R.M.)} Assume that the noise random variables $\xi_i, i = 1,\ldots,S$ are identically distributed as a centered random variable say $\xi$.
+Then for $T = \frac{\norm{\w_*}}{\epsilon}$, we have the following guarantee for GLM-Tron on the empirical risk after $T$ iterations (say $L_S(h_T)$),

 \end{theorem}